Alison Saunders: Director of Public Prosecutions

 In 2014, Saunders announced that the CPS would be seeking to fight against criminals hiding assets abroad and appointed a team of six specialist lawyers to work with legal authorities overseas to recover assets from countries including Spain and the United Arab Emirates.

 In April 2015, Saunders was criticized for her decision not to prosecute Greville Janner on child sexual abuse charges despite his meeting the evidential test for prosecution, citing his poor health, as well as for dropping charges against nine journalists as part of the Operation Elveden case.
 Saunders defended herself saying, "I'm not here to make popular decisions.
 I always feel under pressure to make the right decision."
 In June 2015, The Guardian reported that, following a review, the decision not to prosecute Lord Janner would in fact be overturned.
 Simon Danczuk, then MP for Rochdale, told the Guardian that "if the report is accurate, Saunders will now have to consider her position" as a result of the scrutiny that her initial decision would now be placed under.
 The decision marks the first time a DPP has had a major prosecuting decision reviewed and overturned.
 Amid calls for her resignation, she told the BBC that she would not resign.
 Saunders blamed failings within her department and the police for the collapse of three different police inquiries between 1991 and 2007.
 Theresa May (then the home secretary, later Prime Minister) said in a radio interview: “I was very concerned when I heard about this decision.
 It is not my decision, it is entirely a decision for the director of public prosecutions.”

 In 2015, a case was brought against Saunders in the High Court.
-The Plaintiff, Nikki Kenward, argued that Saunders had amended prosecution policy outside of the democratic process.
+The complainant, Nikki Kenward, argued that Saunders had amended prosecution policy outside of the democratic process.
 Saunders released the alleged amendment in October, 2014.
 In it she suggested that the guidelines on assisted suicide prosecution be understood such that a doctor who is not the patient's immediate care provider, should not be as likely to face prosecution as a doctor who is the patient's immediate care provider.
 This prompted a backlash from anti-assisted suicide groups who argued that this was a substantial change, which would allow for businesses similar to Dignitas to operate in the UK.
 Saunders' defence was that she had only clarified the existing guidelines.
 Nevertheless, Kenward was granted the judicial review against Saunders in April, 2015.
 It went to the High Court in November 2015; the case against Saunders was dismissed.

-In 2018 Saunders was paid a salary of between £210,000 and £214,999.
-On 2 April 2018 it was announced that Saunders was to stand down at the end of her term as head of the CPS.
+In 2018, Saunders was paid a salary of between £210,000 and £214,999.
+On 2 April 2018, it was announced that Saunders was to stand down at the end of her term as head of the CPS.
 On 1 November 2018, she was succeeded as Director of Public Prosecutions by Max Hill QC.